With the coming into force of Law 24/2015 on Patents (the new Patents Act) on 1 April 2017, a new era began in the field of patents in Spain.

 One of the main developments of the past few years has been the dramatic reduction of the number of courts with jurisdiction to deal with patent cases.
 This trend began in 1993, when the Barcelona Court of Appeal decided that all intellectual property matters would be decided by its Section 15.
 This resulted in the specialisation of the judges who handled cases assigned to this Section and, as a result, the quality of the judgments increased.
 The success of Section 15 inspired the creation of commercial courts in 2004.
 These are first-instance courts with jurisdiction on commercial matters (intellectual property, insurance law, transport law, company law, bankruptcy law, etc).
 Some years later, the commercial courts in Barcelona decided to dedicate three courts to specialise in patent matters.
 As a result, only commercial courts numbers 1, 4 and 5 have jurisdiction to deal with patent cases.

-Following the example of the Barcelona commercial courts, a small number of commercial courts with jurisdiction to deal with patent cases were established in Madrid and Valencia.
+Following the example of the Barcelona commercial courts, a small number of commercial courts with jurisdiction to deal with patent cases have been established in other Spanish cities, such as Madrid.
 Also, the Madrid Court of Appeal established a specific section (Section 28) to decide intellectual property cases, which has also gained great prestige in recent years.
-As a result of all these developments, at present, the only cities with courts with jurisdiction to decide patent cases are Barcelona, Madrid and Valencia.
 The vast majority of cases are filed in Barcelona, where the courts are quicker and more experienced.
 'Forum shopping' (choosing the venue) is possible, as the law allows the patent owner to file the action before the courts of any region where the acts of infringement may have caused effects.

 Under Spanish law, patent infringement is a criminal offence.
 However, criminal cases are very rare.
 This is because Criminal Courts do not have any experience in patent matters; they are extremely slow and the threshold of evidence required is higher than before commercial courts.
 As a result, the criminal route is only used in exceptionally clear-cut cases or when the facts as set out entail additional criminal offences such as crimes against public health or against consumers.
 The typical case would be an action filed against a defendant that has marketed a substance to prevent diseases in plants that is patented by a third party, without obtaining the necessary authorisation from the health authorities.